A Geometric Theory of Surface Elasticity and Anelasticity: Bulk and Surface Anelasticity

-It is assumed that the material surfaces have their own eigenstrain distribution.
+The material surfaces are endowed with their own eigenstrain distributions.
 The surface deformation gradient is assumed to have the multiplicative decomposition $\bar{\mathbf{F}}=\FeS\FaS$, where $\FeS:T_X\Sur\to T_x\sur$ and $\FaS:T_X\Sur\to T_X\Sur$ are the elastic and anelastic surface distortions, respectively.
 The surface material metric is defined as

 In components, $\bar{G}_{\bar{A}\bar{B}}=\bar{F}^{\bar{M}}{}_{\bar{A}} \,\cFS^A{}_{\bar{M}} \,\mathring{G}_{AB}\,\cFS^B{}_{\bar{N}} \, \bar{F}^{\bar{N}}{}_{\bar{B}}$.
 It should be emphasized that $\bar{\mathbf{G}}\neq \mathring{\bar{\mathbf{G}}}$, i.e., the surface material metric and the first fundamental form are different, in general, in the presence of surface eigenstrains.